 New England Shrimp Rolls are the stuff foodie memories are made of…jumbo chunks of shrimp simply tossed with mayo and lemon and then stuffed into a butter toasted bun ~ life (and lunch!) doesn’t get any better.

-The first time I tasted Marina Del Rey Wild Caught Argentine Red Shrimp I got a flashback to the amazing lobster rolls I enjoyed every summer on the coast of Maine.
+One of my greatest food memories are the amazing lobster rolls I enjoyed every summer on the coast of Maine.
 If you’ve ever spent any time in New England you’ll know all about lobster rolls.
 People look forward to them for months, and they’ll drive all day and all night just to satisfy their craving.
+But since I no longer live in an area where I can get them, I’ve come up with a new summer memory-maker ~ shrimp rolls!

 You don’t want to overwhelm the delicate flavor or texture with lots of extras.
 Purists will tell you that the classic New England roll is done in one of two ways ~ dressed with drawn butter, or with mayo ~ that is, with nothing else to interfere with the enjoyment of the pure shellfish.
 Today I’m going the mayo route, but I’ll jazz it up a little bit ~ I can’t help myself.